 - Upload your own bird list

-- With a high level of flexibility, you can even upload your own bird list and test yourself thereafter.
+- With a high degree of quiz flexibility, you can even upload your own bird list and test yourself thereafter.

 - Register and compete for the hall of fame